Thousands of creative leaders manage their agencies with Workamajig.

 A sure way to stand out is to focus on a specific industry or client type.
 This is particularly true for smaller agencies looking to carve a niche.

-This approach works because clients want to work with agencies that understand their business’ unique challenges.
+This approach works because clients want to work with agencies that understand their businesses’ unique challenges.
 Selling cars isn’t the same as selling health supplements.
-If you can’t speak in their language, you’ll have a hard time convincing clients to part with their money.
+If you can’t speak their language, you’ll have a hard time convincing clients to part with their money.

 That’s not all.
 Focusing on a specific industry also brings other benefits: